IbrahimShamma99/IbrahimTechBlog/src/pages/SOLID-Principles/index.md

 ---
 title: The "SOLID" Principles in designing software
 date: '2019-08-12'
+spoiler: brief introduction to the SOLID principles in programming
+tags: "SOLID JS Priciplal_Learning Coding"
 ---
 As with everything in life, using these principles mindlessly can cause more harm than good.
 The cost of applying these